cilium/cilium/Documentation/gettingstarted/k8s-install-external-etcd.rst

 Validate the Installation
 =========================

-Verify that a cilium pod was started on each of your worker nodes
+Verify that Cilium pods were started on each of your worker nodes

 .. code:: bash